 - Measure the hepatomegaly by percussing the upper and lower borders (will rule out causes such as emphysema which can push the liver down giving a false impression of hepatomegaly).

 NB: a small liver is typical in late cirrhosis and nodular cirrhosis typically produces a small shrunken liver not a large craggy one.
-Ask particularly about alcohol consumption, sexual activity, IV drug abuse, blood transfusions and recent travel.
+Ask particularly about alcohol consumption, sexual activity, intravenous (IV) drug abuse, blood transfusions and recent travel.

 Hepatomegaly in neonates and children